AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 In the event of a security incident involving our software solutions, notifications are sent to the appropriate compliance officers.
 To help ensure prompt notification, as a System admin, you must specify who your security, data protection, and compliance officers are.
 For details, see [Privacy and security contacts](https://helpx.adobe.com/enterprise/using/security-contacts.html).

-## Console settings {#console-settings}
+##  **[!UICONTROL Console settings]** {#console-settings}

-Using [console settings](https://helpx.adobe.com/enterprise/using/console-settings.html) you can add custom notes for your end users to communicate with them about how to get assistance if they encounter issues or require support.
+Using [[!UICONTROL console settings]](https://helpx.adobe.com/enterprise/using/console-settings.html) you can add custom notes for your end users to communicate with them about how to get assistance if they encounter issues or require support.

 Choose a default email language for your organization, to receive emails about the account statuses, such as subscription changes or credit card expiration.
 If you have a teams membership purchased directly from Adobe, you can change your team name from the Console Settings.

-## Content logs {#content-logs}
+## **[!UICONTROL  Content logs]** {#content-logs}

 As an administrator, you can download detailed reports on how end users are working with corporate assets, such as folders, files, and libraries.
-These reports are called [content logs](https://helpx.adobe.com/enterprise/using/content-logs.html).
+These reports are called [[!UICONTROL content logs]](https://helpx.adobe.com/enterprise/using/content-logs.html).

 ## Domain Enforcement {#domain-enforcement}